Localizing and Editing Knowledge in Large Audio-Language Models: Conclusion

 \section{Conclusion}

-We presented a locate–then–edit framework for large audio–language models that uses speech-aware causal tracing to identify where spoken facts are stored and then applies targeted parameter updates to modify them.
+We presented a locate–then–edit framework for LALMs that uses speech-aware causal tracing to identify where spoken facts are stored and then applies targeted parameter updates to modify them.
 Our analysis shows that factual knowledge is jointly encoded across audio and text pathways and that edits guided by causal signals yield more effective and specific updates than standard fine-tuning, especially when coordinating multimodal layers.
 These results suggest a practical route toward reliable, fine-grained knowledge control in speech-based AI systems.